Back-to-School Lunchbox Inspiration

-I know, it’s crazy our school still lets us eat peanut butter and don’t remind me of the possibility they’ll ban peanut products eventually.
+I know, it’s crazy our school still lets us send peanut butter and don’t remind me of the possibility they’ll ban peanut products eventually.
 Because at that point I’ll be picking up my kid at school and bringing her home for lunch.
-Every Single Day.
+Every.
+Single.
+Day.

 My hope had always been that making interesting lunches for my picky eater would encourage her to eat a wider variety of things.
 What appears to happen is a lot of food ends up in the garbage.
 Still, our options have slowly grown over the years.

-My favorite lunch to send with the kids are these (extremely) simplified bento box lunches.
+Instead, I made a magnetic lunch chart last year so the kids could pick and choose what things they’d like packed in their lunch — without letting the choices devolve into a bag full of pudding, cookies and a side of potato chips.
+My favorite lunch to send with the kids is a super simplified bento box.
 Just some fruit, cheese, crackers and peanut butter.
 Add a cookie for dessert and you’re done.

-I wish I loved my kids enough to make these amazing lunches.
+If you want to do something fancier, Flickr is a good source of bento box inspiration.
+I wish I loved my kids enough to make really amazing lunches, like these from Lunch in a Box.
 But apparently I don’t love them like that.
-Okay, maybe I’ll take enough inspiration and enough love that I’ll try packing pancakes into their lunches once in a while.
-Biggie’s Flickr stream is a great place for lunch packing inspiration.
+But maybe I’ll try packing pancakes into their lunches once in a while.
+We’ll see.

 The Kid Eats Flickr group is another excellent source for school lunch inspiration.
 Some of the lunches are a little too involved for me to pull off so early in the morning (or ever) but a lot of the ideas these parents come up with would be great fun to surprise your kid with.
 Like this hilarious apple.